It's crunch time

 Amazon Storage Gateway seamlessly provides secure integration between on-premise software and cloud-based storage.
 It is used for corporate file sharing, and also enables on-premise data backup applications on AWS S3.

-Cloud storage design is one of the key elements of the overall cloud foundation design.
 The foundation design addresses holistic aspects which covers compute instances, applications, workloads and services accessing different tiers of storage.
 Cloud Mason is a TCS offering focused on designing and building an enterprise-grade cloud foundation with secure and reliable environment to run multiple application portfolios.
 It is an engineered platform for design-and-build services which helps quick onboarding of cloud resources, including cloud storage, for any application needs.
 It leverages TCS’ SAVIOR Framework to design complete range of AWS services including VPC, Landing Zone, AWS Directory Service, Amazon Cloud Directory, Route 53, EBS, AWS Snapshot, AWS S3 Lifecycle Policy, and others.